brevzin/cpp_proposals/2996_reflection/reflection.md

 Since [@P2996R2]:

 * added `accessible_members_of` variants to restore a TS-era agreement
+* expanded `value_of` to operate on functions
+* added Godbolt links to Clang/P2996 implementation

 Since [@P2996R1], several changes to the overall library API: